best-practice-and-impact/govcookiecutter/README.md

 # `govcookiecutter`

-A cookiecutter template for analytical, Python-, or Python and R-based projects within Her Majesty's Government, and wider public sector.
+A cookiecutter template for analytical, Python-, or Python and R-based projects within His Majesty's Government, and wider public sector.

 This template helps to set up standardised project structures, and [includes security features using pre-commit hooks][docs-pre-commit].